 22.2 Payment of the Fees shall be made by the Client to Sueport within 30 days of the invoice date unless any there is any item disputed in good faith which is timely notified in writing to Sueport before that period expires.
 Time for payment shall be of the essence of the Contract.

-22.3 Payment shall be made by Clients entering a valid credit card account details on sign up.
+22.3 Payment shall be made by Clients transferring the invoice total amount to Sueport bank account or entering a valid credit card account details on sign up.
 Client undertakes to and warrants it shall maintain this valid credit card account until 3 months after termination of the Contract.
 The initial Fees payment will come from this credit card account.
 Sueport shall retain the credit card details and will collect any Fees unpaid after 30 days after invoicing from the credit card account.

 22.4 The Client understands and agrees that, in the event that the Client fails to comply with this Payment Clause, Sueport reserves the right to:

 - suspend performance of its obligations under the Contract immediately and without notice, and or to terminate the Contract;